 This is how I simplified my mom wardrobe, and you can too!

 My mom wardrobe recently had a dramatic make-over.
-Clearly I am an advocate for decluttering mom clothes that make you feel bad, or don’t fit your life.
+Clearly I am an advocate for decluttering.
 I am even considered an expert on the subject.
-However this doesn’t mean that I declutter perfectly, or am done.
+However this doesn't mean that I declutter perfectly, or am done.
 No one ever is or will be.
-If you are… what’s the point?
+If you are… what's the point?

 Anyway, I recently had baby number four and with that came the season of hating everything in my closet and how it fits.
 Almost every day I am telling women and mothers to let go of the clothing that makes them feel bad about their bodies, and I thought I did a pretty good job of that myself.